Codebrahma/react-lite-ui/.github/ISSUE_TEMPLATE/bug_report.md

+**Is this a bug or feature request?**

+Bug / Feature Request.

+**Description of the bug or feature request**

+A clear and concise description of what the bug / request is.

 ---
-name: Bug report
-about: Create a report to help us improve

----
+## If it is a bug :

-**Describe the bug**
+**describe the steps in order to reproduce the bug**

-A clear and concise description of what the bug is.

-**To Reproduce**

 Steps to reproduce the behavior:
 1. Go to '...'